Frequently Asked Questions

 Is there financial assistance available?

 • The Department does not provide financial assistance at this time.
-Many students are able to obtain financial assistance from their current employer and are eligible for private and federal loans.
+Many students are able to obtain financial assistance from their current employer and may be eligible for private and/or federal loans.
 Students seeking federal student loans must complete their Free Application for Federal Student Aid (FAFSA) as early as possible.

 • Federal loans are dependent on the number of credits taken each semester.